Power System Model

 julia> system.base.voltage.value, system.base.voltage.unit([345000.0, 345000.0], "V")

-Finally, we set the bus voltage angle in radians for the Bus 2 to its initial value:
+Also, we have defined the bus voltage angle in radians for Bus 2 as its initial value:

 julia> system.bus.voltage.angle2-element Vector{Float64}: